chriswang8936/airbnbseattle_explore/README.md

 ## File Descriptions

-Seattle_Airbnb_Data (folder)
+- Seattle_Airbnb_Data (folder)

 This contains the source files for this project.

+The following Airbnb activity is included in this Seattle dataset:

+Listings, including full descriptions and average review score Reviews, including unique id for each reviewer and detailed comments Calendar, including listing id and the price and availability for that day

-Seattleairbnb (Jupyter Source File)
+- Seattleairbnb (Jupyter Source File)
 This is the Jupyter notebook conducts all the analysis

 ## Results